g-pipp/iOtArmor/README.md

 # iOtArmor
-Senior Project for SEM 498.
+Welcome to the README for our Senior Project for SEM 498.